Gennifire/lotto_quickPick/README.md

 Added a fourth method to hold onto all calculations called them into the button click.

 Added a running total to bottom of app.
-Method for populating running total not great, try to add a more efficient method in futher.
+Method for populating running total not great, try to add a more efficient method in future.